Azure/azure-sdk-for-net/CONTRIBUTING.md

 ## Before Starting

 ### Onboarding

-Make sure that your GitHub account is part of the Azure organization.
-[Use this page](http://aka.ms/azuregithub) to link your account.

 Before cloning this repository, please make sure you have started in our [documentation repository](https://github.com/Azure/adx-documentation-pr) (you will only have access to that page if you are part of the Azure organization).